ACP-267: Primary Network validator uptime requirement increases from 80% to 90%.Read the proposal

 Backwards Compatibility

-Activation of ACP-224 mechanism will deactivate the prior fee mechanism and the prior fee manager precompile.
+Activation of the ACP-224 mechanism will deactivate the prior fee mechanism and the prior FeeManagerPrecompile.
 This ensures that there is no ambiguity or overlap between legacy and new pricing logic.
-In order to provide a configuration for existing networks, a network upgrade override for both activation time and ACP-176 configuration parameters will be introduced.
+The ACP224FeeManagerPrecompile with initialFeeConfig replaces the prior genesis chain configuration for fee parameters.
+For existing networks, a network upgrade that activates the ACP224FeeManagerPrecompile with initialFeeConfig should be used to configure the new fee parameters.

 Reference Implementation